lsst-dm/dmtn-030/_topic-based-docs.rst

 Help sites from companies like `GitHub <https://help.github.com>`__ and `Slack <https://help.slack.com>`__ use topic-based documentation.
 Open source projects like `Astropy <https://docs.astropy.org>`__ also use elements of topic-based documentation philosophy.
 `Wikipedia <https://en.wikipedia.org/wiki/Topic-based_authoring>`__ is an excellent example of organically-evolving topic-based documentation.
-The (currently proposed) `LDM-493 Data Management Documentation Architecture <LDM-493>`_ also identifies topic-based documentation as the information architecture of DM's user guides.
+The (currently proposed) `LDM-493 Data Management Documentation Architecture`_ also identifies topic-based documentation as the information architecture of DM's user guides.
 Every Page is Page One by Mark Baker,\ [#baker]_ hereafter referred to as *EPPO*, describes the motivation and principles of topic-based documentation.
 This section is intended to brief the Data Management team on topic-based documentation concepts, following EPPO.